Please enable JavaScript in your browser to use this page.

 The following grants are available:

-1. Project Viability Grants – up to £15,000 for up to 12 months for project costs and overheads.
+Project Viability Grants (currently open to applications) – up to £15,000 for up to 12 months for project costs and overheads.
 Grants can support early-stage work on historic building projects.
 These grants should help establish whether a project is viable.
 Work will probably focus on understanding the condition of the building, how it might be used, and whether that intended use is appropriate for the building and likely to be sustainable.
 While matched funding is preferred, it is not essential.
 Priority will be given to historic buildings in towns across England.

-2. Project Development Grants - up to £100,000 for up to 12 months for project costs and overheads (please note that the average grant is likely to be £70,000 - £80,000).
+Project Development Grants (currently open to applications) - up to £100,000 for up to 12 months for project costs and overheads (please note that the average grant is likely to be £70,000 - £80,000).
 Grants can support development work on historic building projects, and can contribute towards the costs of developing and co-ordinating a project and taking it towards the start of work on site.
 To qualify, an organisation must have established that the end use of the project is likely to be viable and have decided to take the project forward.
 A minimum 10% matched funding contribution is required.
 Priority will be given to historic buildings in towns across England.

 Further information, guidance and an Expression of Interest Form is available on the Architectural Heritage Fund website.